Retesting vs. Regression Testing – The Striking Differences

 Retesting vs Regression Testing: Definition, Process, Types, & Advantages

-Let’s compare retesting and regression testing with all the aspects like process of testing, types, advantages and tool.
+Let’s compare retesting and regression testing with all the aspects like the process of testing, types, advantages and tool.

 What Is Regression Testing?